 Related Article: PIN Debit vs. Signature Debit.

-Mastercard was the first card brand to state that it would no longer require signatures for purchases, announcing the change in October of 2017.
+…was the first card brand to state that it would no longer require signatures for purchases.
+The company announced the change in October of 2017.
 The company claims that there will be no decrease in security due to the removal of the signature requirement.
 Executive Vice President of Mastercard Linda Kirkpatrick wrote:

 “What consumers will find reassuring is that removing the need to sign for purchases will not have any impact on safety.
 Our secure network and state-of-the-art systems combined with new digital payment methods that include chip, tokenization, biometrics and specialized digital platforms use newer and more secure methods to prove identity.”

 Kirkpatrick’s reference to payment biometrics calls attention to the company’s recent announcements regarding fingerprint scan credit cards that work in conjunction with chips and fingerprint scanners on smartphones for payment authentication.
 Those technologies are not available worldwide yet, but the company does intend to roll them out over time.

 …quickly followed Mastercard’s lead on signature removal, stating in a press release in December 2017: